AlexDenman47674/Math514/README.md

 Weinstein, N. and Wilsdon, J. (2018).
 Why we need a Real-Time REF Review to plan for 2027. [online] Wonkhe.
 Available at: https://wonkhe.com/blogs/why-we-need-a-real-time-ref-review-to-plan-for-2027/ [Accessed 12 Apr.
 2023].

-Khosrobadi, S. Monfaredi raz, B. and Bahramzadeh, H. A survey for assessing university performance Available at: https://www.researchgate.net/publication/271068593_A_survey_for_assessing_university_performance
+Khosrobadi, S. Monfaredi raz, B. and Bahramzadeh, H. (2012).
+A survey for assessing university performance Available at: https://www.researchgate.net/publication/271068593_A_survey_for_assessing_university_performance

-Sarrico S, C. Rosa J, M. Teixeira N, P. and Cardoso F, M. Assessing quality and evaluating performance in Higher Education: Worlds Apart or Complementary Views?
+Sarrico S, C. Rosa J, M. Teixeira N, P. and Cardoso F, M. (2010).
+Assessing quality and evaluating performance in Higher Education: Worlds Apart or Complementary Views?
 Available at: https://link.springer.com/article/10.1007/s11024-010-9142-2

-Xia, Y. Wu, X. and Feng, H. Performance Evaluation of Universities and Colleges based on Method of Principal Component Analysis and Data Envelopment Analysis Available at: chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.scitepress.org/Papers/2019/77056/77056.pdf
+Xia, Y. Wu, X. and Feng, H. (2019).
+Performance Evaluation of Universities and Colleges based on Method of Principal Component Analysis and Data Envelopment Analysis Available at: chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.scitepress.org/Papers/2019/77056/77056.pdf

+Gunn, A. (2018).
+Metrics and methodologies for measuring teaching quality in higher education: developing the Teaching Excellence Framework (TEF) Available at: https://www.tandfonline.com/doi/abs/10.1080/00131911.2017.1410106

+Office for Students.
+About the TEF (2023).
+Available at: https://www.officeforstudents.org.uk/advice-and-guidance/teaching/about-the-tef/

+Matthews, A. and Kotzee, B. (2019).
+The rhetoric of the UK higher education Teaching Excellence Framework: a corpus-assisted discourse analysis of TEF2 provider statements Available at: https://www.tandfonline.com/doi/full/10.1080/00131911.2019.1666796